jpower432/trestlebot-demo/README.md

 # What is missing

-- Component Definition automated versioning [update](https://github.com/RedHatProductSecurity/trestle-bot/issues/186).
 - The develop branch.
 This example uses GitHub flow to keep it more lightweight.
+- Rules CSV support

 # Ideas
 - An automated dry-run [option](https://github.com/RedHatProductSecurity/trestle-bot/issues/181).
 It may be generally useful to know if a markdown changes is going to cause assemble to fail before it merged.
-- Combine add markdown generation as part of the `rules-transform` task
+- Add markdown generation as part of the `rules-transform` task
+- Add markdownlint and yamllint PR [checks](https://github.com/RedHatProductSecurity/trestle-bot/issues/165)